About 95% of new products fail.

 Alibaba is one of the biggest ecommerce companies in the world, up there with Amazon and eBay.
 The platform connects consumers with wholesalers and manufacturers from Asia.

 With over 5,900 categories of product offerings, there’s not much you can’t find on Alibaba.
 Alibaba dropshipping products span all types of categories and niches, so there's plenty of room for inspiration.

 Although it’s generally accepted that Alibaba is the largest online wholesale and manufacturer database, there are many other sites similar to Alibaba you can use for inspiration and to find product ideas.

-Oberlo: is a marketplace owned by Shopify where you can purchase products to sell on Shopify from suppliers.
+DSers is a marketplace where you can purchase products on AliExpress to sell on Shopify.
 These suppliers provide automated order fulfillment services, so it’s a popular turnkey option for many entrepreneurs deciding what to sell on Shopify.
-Browse what’s available and review Oberlo’s trending products to help come up with your own ideas.
+Browse what’s available and review Oberlo’s trending products to help you come up with your own ideas.

 Some other B2B wholesale marketplaces include: